Maryland Sex Offense Lawyer

 Hiring a Maryland Sexual Offense Attorney

 As previously stated, Maryland criminal law takes sexual offenses extremely seriously.
 Prosecutors aggressively pursue these charges and the consequences can literally be life in prison without the possibility of parole.
 In addition, many defendants charged with sexual offenses may not be released while the charges are pending and immediately lose their liberty upon arrest.
 In any criminal charge, its important to hire a qualified and experienced criminal defense lawyer.
 However, when one’s life is at stake with in such a serious situation, hiring a lawyer takes on even more importance.
-If you or friend or loved one has been arrested or is under investigation for a Maryland sexual offense, contact Attorney Morgan E. Leigh today for a thorough consultation.
+If you or friend or loved one has been arrested or is under investigation for a Maryland sexual offense, contact Attorney Paolo Gnocchi today for a thorough consultation.